Moth668/HubHunter/Develop/README.md

 WHEN there are no potential candidates
 THEN an appropriate message should be displayed indicating no candidates have been accepted WHEN I click the "-" button
 THEN the next candidate's information should be displayed without saving the current candidate
 ```

+## Tools
+These are the tools that I used to create this program.
+* Visual Studio Code
+* Insomnia
+* GitHub
+* GitHub REST API
+* Typescript
+* Vite
+* ChatGPT
+* Java
+* bfg repo-cleaner
+* npm
+* React
+* React Router
+* ESLint
+* .env
+* JSX